qin2500/Anthonys-Awsome-Game/README.md

 # Anthonys-Awsome-Game
 This was a game I made in roughly a week as my final project for the Grade 12 computer science class.
+### Run the start.java class to start the game.
+I never exported the project since our teacher wanted the source code for grading.

 # Skills Demonstraighted
 - Java (obviously)